Saint Michael the Archangel

 Who is Saint Michael the Archangel?

 Michael's name means "Who is like God?" — traditionally read as a challenge thrown at the pride of the rebel angels who set themselves up as God's equals.
-He is one of only a handful of angels named directly in the Bible, alongside Gabriel and (in the Catholic and Orthodox traditions) Raphael.
+He is one of only a handful of angels named directly in the Bible, alongside Gabriel and (in the Catholic and Orthodox traditions) Raphael — the three archangels honored together on a single feast day, September 29, precisely because Scripture names all three explicitly while leaving the identities and numbers of other angels largely undescribed.

-The Book of Daniel describes Michael as "one of the chief princes" sent to protect Israel (Daniel 10:13, NIV), and later as "the great prince who protects your people" (Daniel 12:1, NIV).
-By the time the Book of Revelation was written, his role had grown into something even larger: the commander of the angels who "fought against the dragon" and cast the ancient serpent out of heaven (Revelation 12:7-9, NIV).
+The Book of Daniel describes Michael as "one of the chief princes" sent to help against the prince of Persia (Daniel 10:13, RSV-CE), and later as "the great prince who has charge of your people" (Daniel 12:1, RSV-CE) — language that casts him as Israel's specific heavenly protector during a period of political danger and captivity.
+By the time the Book of Revelation was written, several centuries later, his role had grown into something even larger: the commander of the angels "fighting against the dragon" and casting the ancient serpent down out of heaven (Revelation 12:7-9, RSV-CE).
+That single passage — Michael leading heaven's armies against Satan himself — became the foundation for nearly everything later Christian art and devotion would build around him.

 Why the sword and the scales?

 Christian art has depicted Michael with a sword since at least the early medieval period, visualizing his role as the leader of the heavenly armies described in Revelation.
-The scales are a later addition to his iconography, tied to a tradition — not a specific Bible passage — that pictures Michael weighing souls at the moment of judgment, balancing their deeds.
+The scales are a later addition to his iconography, tied to a tradition — not a specific Bible passage — that pictures Michael weighing souls at the moment of judgment, balancing their deeds; this image likely absorbed older Near Eastern and Egyptian traditions of a divine figure weighing the heart of the dead, reshaped into a distinctly Christian form over the medieval centuries.
+Michael is also frequently shown standing on or spearing a dragon or serpent, a direct visual reference to Revelation 12, and in some traditions he carries a banner inscribed "Quis ut Deus" (Latin for "Who is like God"), turning his own name into a battle cry against Lucifer's pride.

-Guido Reni's 1636 painting, shown above, brings both symbols together: Michael standing triumphant, sword raised, over a defeated figure at his feet — a composition that became one of the most copied images of the archangel in Western art.
+Guido Reni's 1636 painting, shown above, brings both symbols together: Michael standing triumphant, sword raised, over a defeated figure at his feet — a composition that became one of the most copied images of the archangel in Western art, reproduced in churches and devotional prints across Europe for centuries afterward.

 Why people turn to Saint Michael today

 Because his story is fundamentally about protection — of Israel in Daniel, of heaven itself in Revelation — Michael has become the angel most associated with guarding a home, a family, or a threshold.
-That's part of why his image remains one of the most requested pieces of sacred art: it's less a decoration than a quiet, standing reminder of watchfulness.
+He is also recognized as patron of soldiers, police officers, and paramedics, professions that likewise stand watch against danger on others' behalf.
+That's part of why his image remains one of the most requested pieces of sacred art: it's less a decoration than a quiet, standing reminder of watchfulness, much like devotion to guardian angels more broadly, though Michael's is a protection understood as far more forceful and public in scale.

 Trivia